-- (a) The records required to be kept under AML 14.5 may be kept in electronic format, if such records are readily accessible and available to respond promptly to any AIFC requests for information.
-Authorised Persons are reminded of their obligations in GEN 5.9. - (b) If the date on which the business relationship with a customer has ended remains unclear, it may be taken to have ended on the date of the completion of the last transaction. - (c) The records maintained by a Relevant Person should be kept in such a manner that: - (i) the AIFC, the AFSA, or another competent authority are able to assess the Relevant Person's compliance with legislation applicable to the AIFC; - (ii) any transaction which was processed by or through the Relevant Person on behalf of a customer or other third party can be reconstructed; - (iii) any customer or third party can be identified; and - (iv) the Relevant Person can satisfy, within an appropriate time, any regulatory enquiry or court order to disclose information. - (d) In complying with AML 14.5.3, Authorised Persons are reminded of their obligations in GEN 5.9. - (e) "Appropriate measures" in AML 14.5.5 may include the maintenance of a training log setting out details of: - (i) the dates when the training was given; - (ii) the nature of the training; and - (iii) the names of employees who received the training.
+- (a) The records required to be kept under AML 14.5 may be kept in electronic format, if such records are readily accessible and available to respond promptly to any AFSA requests for information.
+Authorised Persons are reminded of their obligations in GEN 5.9. - (b) If the date on which the business relationship with a customer has ended remains unclear, it may be taken to have ended on the date of the completion of the last transaction. - (c) The records maintained by a Relevant Person should be kept in such a manner that: - (i) the AFSA, or another competent authority are able to assess the Relevant Person's compliance with legislation applicable in the AIFC; - (ii) any transaction which was processed by or through the Relevant Person on behalf of a customer or other third party can be reconstructed; - (iii) any customer or third party can be identified; and - (iv) the Relevant Person can satisfy any regulatory enquiryor court order to disclose information within the time indicated in such enquiry or court order. - (d) In complying with AML 14.5.3, Authorised Persons are reminded of their obligations in GEN 5.9. - (e) "Appropriate measures" in AML 14.5.5 may include the maintenance of a training log setting out details of: - (i) the dates when the training was given; - (ii) the nature of the training; and - (iii) the names of employees who received the training.